OurRevolutionMassachusetts/rcv/README.md

 # the preferences as column headers, and the candidates as values.
 For the latter case, set this value to True.
 Defaults
 #
 e.bootstrap(drop_interlopers=True, cols_hold_prefs=False)

+e.registration_report()                     # prints out which voters were not registered

 # run the first ballot and report results.
 e.first_ballot()